-- Consider asking your doctor to assess your emotional wellbeing or ask if you can have a mental health care plan put in place so you can speak to a mental wellness expert if you need to. - Talk to someone you trust if you are distressed or overwhelmed, such as your family doctor.
-People who are caring for someone at the end of their life often feel stressed, anxious or depressed and may feel grief even before the person has died.
+- Consider asking your doctor to assess your emotional wellbeing or ask if you can have a mental health care plan put in place so you can speak to a mental wellness expert if you need to. - Talk to someone you trust to help ease your worries, such as your family doctor.
+People who are caring for someone at the end of their life often feel stressed, anxious or depressed and may feel grief even before the person has passed away.
 This is very normal, but there may be things that can be done to help you feel better